vibhum-dixit/vibhum-dixit/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/vibhum-dixit](https://github.com/vibhum-dixit)

-- 💬 Ask me about ** Data Structure and Algorithms & Frontend Developement.**
+- 💬 Ask me about ** Data Structure and Algorithms & Full Stack Developement.**

 - 📫 How to reach me **ranjandixit88@gmail.com**